-Leica S2 versus Nikon D800
+Leica S2 vs Nikon D800

 The Leica S2 and the Nikon D800 are two professional cameras that were officially introduced, respectively, in September 2008 and February 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (S2) and a full frame (D800) sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Nikon provides 36.2 MP.
+The Leica has a resolution of 37.5 megapixels, whereas the Nikon provides 36.2 MP.

 Body comparison: Leica S2 vs Nikon D800

 The side-by-side display below illustrates the physical size and weight of the Leica S2 and the Nikon D800.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.